nabilhdrhmn/Library/README.md

 ## Swagger

-Or you can access the Swagger documentation by navigating to:
+Or you can access the Swagger documentation when running this application by navigating to:

 ```
 http://localhost:8080/swagger-ui/index.html#